Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-For gravity the situation is diametrically different, since we want to use essentially conformal Ward identities and we want to gauge this symmetry.
-Therefore, making it non-anomalous is very crucial in construction of a good quantum gravity model.
-In our case the physical system is a quantum self-interacting gravitational field.
-Hence, we cannot truly speak about the energy and momentum of gravitational field here, since they are not generally covariant notions in E-H general relativity.
-However, they could be still well defined and covariant in some higher derivative gravitational theories.
-That is why in the gravitational setup we should speak only about the trace of the energy-momentum pseudo-tensor.
-We also note that, when this gravitational system is coupled to some matter theory the trace of the energy-momentum pseudo-tensor of the gravitational field must be by EOM of the full theory (so on-shell) equated to the trace of the energy-momentum tensor in the matter sector, which is a perfectly well defined object to study.
-We also remark that in the QFT framework the conformal anomaly, or the quantum trace, should be exclusively understand in terms of non-vanishing vacuum expectation value of the quantum operator built from quantum fields, that corresponds to energy-momentum (pseudo-)tensor of the quantum system.
+For gravity, the situation is diametrically different, since we want to gauge this symmetry (make it in a local version).
+Therefore, making conformal symmetry non-anomalous is very crucial in construction of a good quantum gravity model.
+In our case, the physical system is a quantum self-interacting gravitational field.
+Hence, we cannot truly speak about the energy and momentum of gravitational field here, since they are not generally covariant notions in E--H general relativity.
+However, some covariant parts of the energy-momentum pseudo-tensor of relativistic gravitational field could be still defined and transform well in some higher derivative gravitational theories~\cite{highder}.
+This is why in the pure gravitational setup we should speak only about the trace of the energy-momentum pseudo-tensor.

-The trace of the energy-momentum pseudo-tensor of the gravitational field at one-loop level in the gravitational theory in four dimensions \cite{confan,shapiroconf2} takes the following simple form:
+The trace of the energy-momentum pseudo-tensor of the gravitational field at one-loop level in the gravitational theory in four dimensions off-shell \cite{confan,confan2,confan3,shapiroconf1,shapiroconf2} takes the following simple form: